-A number of different Al or Cu filters of different thicknesses are available to attenuate the beam.
+A number of different Al, Cu, or Pb filters of different thicknesses are available to attenuate the beam.
 This can be controlled through the SOE2 app.
 The filter wheel can also be controlled through SPEC by the "fw" command where the user enters the desired angle.
 The fluxes at these higher energies are not generally large enough to cause detector saturation or sample damage so the wheel is usually set to the empty positon where the beam simply passes through unaffected.
 It is sometimes useful to use the filter if a sample is scattering a little too strongly as it avoids the need to change the detector exposure time.
 A graph of the attenuations using each filter is posted on the inside wall of SOE2.
+The filter is also often used during alignment when changing an energy to help protect the detector or make the beam more position more precisely seen on filter paper.